 Welcome to Futurattraction Scale Products!

 Futurattraction Scale Products was established in 2009 and actively went into business selling authorized resin copies of my Fairmont pro stock body in late 2011.
-The successful creation of that pro stock body inspired me to expand my offerings, leading to the development and creation of hundreds of individual and multi-media parts packages.
+The successful creation of that pro stock body inspired me to expand my product offerings, leading to the development and creation of hundreds of individual and multi-media parts packages.
 As my skills, experience and confidence grew, I began offering scale drag race and pro street products that are more contemporary.
 Multi-media suspension packages, CNC-machined aluminum wheels, drag race bodies, CAD-generated engine/trans kits, front and rear frame rails, rear ends and transmissions are among my products offered.
 Feel free to look through the site and contact me with any questions you may have!

 About Futurattraction Scale Products